lucified/minard-backend/README.md

 The backend consists of the following services:

-- Charles (the code in this repo)
+- charles (the code in this repo)
 - [Forked GitLab CE](https://github.com/lucified/gitlab-ce)
 - [Forked GitLab Runner](https://github.com/lucified/minard-runner)
 - Redis
 - Postgresql

-Charles is written in Typescript 2 and runs a [Hapi.js](http://hapijs.com) based node server.
+charles is written in Typescript 2 and runs a [Hapi.js](http://hapijs.com) based node server.

 # Requirements